 In late September , robbers targeted commuters standing in a casual carpool line in Oakland's affluent Rockridge neighborhood, snatching smartphones and other valuables at gunpoint. -- San Jose Mercury News

 Set your computer's screen saver so that it always asks for a password to unlock.
 This protects your data when you leave your computer sleeping or idling.

-Mac OS X 10.7 and later versions support full disk encryption using FileVault 2.
+Mac OS X 10.7 and later versions support full disk encryption using FileVault.
 Once it is turned on, you give your password at startup as usual, and the computer works as fast as ever.
 This feature makes it much harder for thieves to get information from your computer.
-If you are running 10.7 or better, enable full disk encryption in.
+Enable full disk encryption in.
 (Initially encrypting your disk may take a very long time.)

 The Apple iCloud service provides a feature called Find My Mac to users of OS X 10.7 and later.
 It works like Find My iPhone, but since Macs do not have built-in GPS, it locates the machine using Wi-Fi.
 Once a missing Mac is located, the owner can remotely lock it with a numeric PIN, wipe its disk, send a message, or play a sound.
-Enable this feature.
-Understand that Find My Maccan be disabled by resetting the NVRAM; you can set a firmware password to prevent this (see above).
+Enable this feature in Settings.
+It used to be possible to disable Find My Mac by resetting the NVRAM; you could set a firmware password to prevent this (see above).

 Keep records of the model number and serial number of your computer, someplace besides on the computer.
 (I keep all this info in an encrypted spreadsheet file, with copies in multiple places.)

 Attach a label to the outside of your Mac with your name, address and phone.
 I tape my business card to each computer.
 (This will also make putting your machine through airport security safer.)
-Put a luggage tag on your laptop bag too, with your name, address, and phone.
+Put a luggage tag on your laptop bag too, with your name, email address, and phone.